ZX Spectrum memories

 Hyperactive on the ZX Spectrum

-Hyperactive was a cover tape game given away with Sinclair User.
+Hyperactive was a cover tape game given away for free with Sinclair User.

-Despite it being a freebie it was a very good arcade game in the Defender mould that was playable and addictive.
-Not bad, not bad at all - considering the game was coded in only five days!
+Despite it being a freebie, it was a very good arcade game in the Defender mould that was playable and addictive.
+When you consider the game was coded in only five days, you can appreciate just how fantastic a coder Jonathan Smith was.

-The theme music to Hyperactive is amongst my favourite on the ZX Spectrum.
-It really is awesome stuff on the single channel beeper!
-It ranks up there with the best ZX Spectrum music for sure.
+The theme music to Hyperactive is amongst my favourite on the ZX Spectrum beeper.

 My Fist Is About To Explode